sarang-portfolio/chatApp/README.md

 4. **Scalability**: While the current implementation handles multiple concurrent connections, additional considerations may be needed for scalability in production environments.

+---

+## Deployment

+1. The backend server is deployed on Render on a free tier server instance which supports webSocket protocol.
+The reason for choosing this cloud service is that it allows a shared instance rather than a serverless architecture as websockets are not meant to function on serverless architecture.

+2. Backend Deployement Link - [Render link](https://chatapp-1ich.onrender.com).
+One can check do the health check by hitting the route `/checkHealthStatus` [Health Check](https://chatapp-1ich.onrender.com/checkHealthStatus).

+3. Client Side Deployment Link - [Github IO](https://sarang-portfolio.github.io/).